philippemezzadri/frisquet-esphome/doc/frisquet_boiler.rst

     It is recommended to combine the **Frisquet Boiler Output** with the :doc:`Heating Curve Climate </components/heat_curve_climate>`.
     This :doc:`/components/climate/index` will offer temperature control using an outdoor temperature sensor.

-    If needed, it is also possible to use any kind of Climate component, such as the :doc:`/components/climate/pid`.
+    If needed, it is also possible to use any kind of Climate component.
+The :doc:`/components/climate/pid` could be used but it does not provide smooth control and does not anticipate weather evolution.

 .. note::